AdobeDocs/primetime.ko-KR/help/AccountIQ/dashboard.md

 The sharing level gauge shows the percentage of all your subscriber accounts (in the defined segment) that are shared, during the selected time frame.

-A value calculated based on an average of the sharing probability computed for every account in the set of selected MVPDs that has streamed from a one of the selected programmer channels during the selected time frame.
+A value calculated based on an average of the sharing probability computed for every account for the selected MVPD(s) that has streamed from a one of the selected programmer channels during the selected time frame.

 ![](assets/sharing-level.png)